XGVela/XGVela/.github/ISSUE_TEMPLATE/xgvela-issue.md

 ---
 name: XGVela Issue
-about: This issue template sets the labels automatically
+about: This issue template provides title formate and sets the labels automatically
-title: "[Project] Title"
+title: "[ProjectXXX] Title"
 labels: New
 assignees: ''